this queer techno film is beautiful and unpredictable

 M/M, the feature film debut of Canadian director Drew Lint, is a beautifully shot next level obsession story, a sexy, techno-driven film with psycho-sexual thriller elements.
-“It’s a film about the desire to belong and feel accepted by society,” Drew says.
+“It’s a film about the desire to belong and feel accepted by society,” Lint says.
 He himself moved to Berlin almost five years ago to search for his identity and a community.

 That’s exactly what Matthew, the main protagonist in M/M, does.
 He has just moved to the German capital when he meets Matthias, to whom he feels instantly very attracted to.
 But this is not a love story.
-“I wanted to create a film that is queer, both in content and form,” Drew tells i-D. “Still, I didn’t want to do a story about finding love.”
+“I wanted to create a film that is queer, both in content and form,” Lint tells i-D. “Still, I didn’t want to do a story about finding love.”
 Here the director discusses the story he did want to tell, and how club culture in Berlin works its way into the narrative.